 Faculty Director, School of Business, American Public University

-This is the second of two articles on using Turnitin to judge the original work of students.
+This is the first of two articles examining the various writing styles required of college students.

 Start a degree program at American Public University.

 If you’re like most drivers, you’d probably find this idea unfair and unreasonable.
 But why?
 Technically, the posted speeds are the legal limits.
 Any speed above that limit, no matter how slight, is a traffic violation.
 There’s no debate about it.
 Yet the vast majority of us routinely break the law by driving over the speed limit.

 Why do we do that?
 Generally, it’s because we like to get where we’re going as quickly as possible.
 Also, we know that most police forgive driving slightly over posted speed limits.
 Why do the police do that?
 For the most part, it’s an acknowledgement of the purpose of speed limits – to encourage drivers to drive safely.